Dahesor/Terra-Restore-ReCrafted/README.md

+## **Simple disclaimer**:

-**Simple disclaimer**: We do not own anything created by the original creator of Terra Restore.
-This project will, and of course, be completely non-commercial.
+**We do not own anything created by the original creator of Terra Restore.
+This project will, and of course, be completely non-commercial.**

 Check out the original Terra Restore Map here: [https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/maps/2278864-collection-mitheys-maps-terra-restore-and-more](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/maps/2278864-collection-mitheys-maps-terra-restore-and-more)

+## License

+Since we do not own everything in this repository, no License is included just yet.
+However, you are free to use any datapack code under MIT.